John von Bergen: Fine art background

 In both John von Bergen's drawings and sculptural work is a recognizable interest in exploring, where the utilization of unusual materials blend in flowing transition from the apparent towards the invention of idiosyncratic worlds.

 As writer Jonathan Lethem has noted about von Bergen's sculptural work: "... they seem to create a problem of interpreting process.
 At a glance there’s the suggestion of an event or a moment, but whether that would be a destructive, or a creative, or a conflictual moment, is actually a moment… the apprehension of what’s in front of you.
-You realize that you’re looking at something that appears to have grown, or shifted, or has been delicately restored, and that there is actually no 'Earth Moment'.
+You realize that you’re looking at something that appears to have grown, or shifted, or has been delicately restored, and that there is actually no birth moment.
 There is only a kind of description of struggle between creative, destructive, and reconstructive processes, and that you’re always looking at several of these things at once.
 You can’t make a back formation out of it, or any narrative out of it.
 You can’t say: ‘Well, this depicts this interruption or this conflict.’
 In fact, it’s always a little stranger than that… or a lot stranger than that.”

 Exhibitions, awards and activities

 Von Bergen's work has been shown at the Kunstmuseum Stuttgart, the Pera Museum in Istanbul, Smack Mellon in Brooklyn, New York, Kjubh Kunstverein in Cologne, Wilhelm-Hack-Museum in Ludwigshafen, Halle 14 in Leipzig, Autocenter in Berlin, and the former Galerie Schmela in Düsseldorf.

 In 2009 he received a Pollock-Krasner Foundation grant.

-In January 2014, von Bergen presented the exhibition "Prey Voidant" at the gallery alexander levy in Berlin.
+In January 2014, von Bergen presented the exhibition "Prey Voidant" at the Alexander Levy Gallery in Berlin.
 The exhibition coincided with the release of his first monograph titled "CORE", published by Kerber Verlag and distributed by d.a.p.

 Von Bergen served as Director of Studio Arts for Bard College Berlin from 2017 - 2022.
-He is currently involved in implementing a permanent installation commissioned by Bundesamt für Bauwesen und Raumordnung for a new extension of The Bundestag in Berlin (expected to be completed in 2025).
+He is currently involved in implementing a permanent installation commissioned by Bundesamt für Bauwesen und Raumordnung for a new extension of The Bundestag in Berlin.